Edouard-Legoupil/OnlyDys/README.md

 ## Dev

-The primary user is my daughter, Lisa, and its school in Normandy.
-Thought, it might support as well other kids with same challenges.
+The primary user and tester for this plugin is my daughter, Lisa, and the school she is attending in Normandy.
+Thought, this tool might support other kids with same challenges as well.

 If you spot any issue or have any ideas of additional features or capabilities, please [create an issue here](https://github.com/Edouard-Legoupil/OnlyDys/issues/new).